EmanUnion - Religious Knowledge

 6. Indra and the Wife of Brihaspatiβs Brother

-7. Shiva Attempted to Rape the Daughter of Sage Agniveshya
+7. Shiva Attempted to assaultthe Daughter of Sage Agniveshya

-8. Soma Abducted and Raped the Wife of Brihaspati
+8. Soma Abducted and assaulteded the Wife of Brihaspati

 9. Surya Devta and Kunti